 Rust and dust are a main cause of inefficient braking rotor.
 But this is an easy problem to resolve because a local car mechanic can file the brake rotor.
 As a result of the filing, the dust and rust comes off and your vehicle operates very well.

-c] Pressing hard on the brake.
+c] Pressing hard on the brake pedal.

 This is sometimes inevitable for drivers.
 Because, lets face it, the road is one major unpredictable place.
 So, when you slam so hard on the brakes, it may cause the brakes to squeal.

 When car brakes are squeaking because of pressing hard on the brake, it is dependent on the vehicle’s speed.
 Further, this effect is felt by the caliper, brake pad and the disc which will vibrate at different frequencies.